-Temperature decrease High (local) Q: Medium A: Medium C: Medium Q: High A: High C: High
+Temperature decrease (local) High High Not sensitive Q: Medium A: Medium C: Medium A: Medium A:

-High

-Not sensitive

-Q: Medium A: Medium C: Medium

-Orjas et al., 2012 describes studying the feeding ecology of Obelia dichotoma in an Arctic environment (Kongsfjorden, Svalbard) which experiences temperatures of 1-5°C (Beszczynska-Möller & Dye, 2013).
-Palerud et al., 2004 also describes the presence in Svalbard of Obelia dichotoma, Halecium Halecinum and Nemertesia sp.
-This suggests that these characterizing hydroids are probably tolerant of the lowest temperatures they are likely to encounter in Britain and Ireland of ca 4°C (Beszczynska-Möller & Dye, 2013).
-It should be noted that growth rates are reduced at low temperatures.
-Berrill (1949) reported that for Obelia, stolons grew, under optimal nutritive conditions, at less than 1 mm in 24 hrs at 10-12 °C, 10 mm in 24 hrs at 16-17 °C, and as much as 15-20 mm in 24 hrs at 20 °C. Tolerance for low temperatures varies among geographical populations.
+Tolerance for low temperatures varies among geographical populations.
 In the Mediterranean, most adult Ciona intestinalis die when temperatures fall below 10°C, and the population is maintained by the survival of younger individuals which are more tolerant of colder temperatures (Marin et al. 1987).
 Observation of Scandinavian populations indicated a higher mortality rate of Ciona intestinalis during the coldest period of the year (temperatures down to 1°C) (Dybern, 1965).

 In Scandinavian populations, normal egg development requires 8-22°C and larval development occurs between 6-24°C (Dybern, 1965).
 Larval temperature tolerances may play a part in successful recruitment in unseasonable temperature fluctuations.
 Ciona savigny larvae were found to acclimate to temperature, with embryos collected in the summer dividing normally between 14 - 27°C and embryos collected in the winter dividing normally between 10 - 20°C (Nomaguchi et al., 1997).

 Ascidia mentula is distributed from Norway through to the Mediterranean and Black Sea, and the species appears to tolerate a broad range of temperatures.
-Svane (1984) found that in Sweden, whilst lower temperatures (of ±3°C of monthly mean) decreased recruitment, mortality did not significantly increase.
+Svane (1984) found that in Sweden, whilst lower temperatures (of $\pm 3^{\circ}$ C of monthly mean) decreased recruitment, mortality did not significantly increase.
 Shallow populations (15m) experiencing much greater seasonal variability did exhibit seasonal spawning rather than year-round spawning that occurs in more temperate and deeper populations (Svane, 1984).

 Populations responded positively to the "warm period" of 1972-1976 (Glantz, 2005), with an increase in population density across all sites in the study and a gradual decrease during the ensuing "cold period", with minor fluctuations throughout.
 Unusually high mean temperatures in 1975 did result in higher recruitment, with colder temperatures in January 1976 and spring 1979 coinciding with very little recruitment.
-Svane (1984) found that, unlike recruitment, mortality was regulated locally and independent of temperature within the range of the study (mean monthly deviation of ±3°C).
+Svane (1984) found that, unlike recruitment, mortality was regulated locally and independent of temperature within the range of the study (mean monthly deviation of $\pm 3^{\circ}$ C).

 Bishop (1985) suggested that Echinus esculentus cannot tolerate high temperatures for prolonged periods due to increased respiration rate and resultant metabolic stress.
 Ursin (1960) reported Echinus esculentus occurred at temperatures between 0-18°C in Limfjord, Denmark.
 Bishop (1985) noted that gametogenesis occurred at 11-19°C, however, continued exposure to 19°C disrupted gametogenesis.
 Embryos and larvae developed abnormally after 24 hr exposure to 15°C but normally at 4, 7 and 11°C (Tyler & Young 1998).
-Echinus esculentus has been recorded from the Murmansk Coast, Russia.
+Echinus esculentus has been recorded from the

+Murmansk Coast, Russia.
 Due to the high latitude at which Echinus esculentus can occur, it is unlikely to be affected by changes in temperature at the pressure benchmark.

 Studies looking at low temperature tolerance of Antedon is lacking with the majority of the literature focusing on high temperature effects.
-As these biotopes occur in the mid-range of Antedon bifida's geographical range and at the high temperature limit of Antedon petasus (Picton, 1993), it is unlikely that a reduction in temperature would negatively impact either Antedon spp. considered in this biotope.
+As these biotopes occur in the mid-range of Antedon bifida's geographical range and at the high temperature limit of Antedon petasus (Picton, 1993), it is likely that a reduction in temperature would not negatively impact either Antedon sp.considered in this biotope.